submariner-io/submariner-website/src/content/deployment/_index.en.md

 * The `Endpoint` and `Cluster` CRDs in the cluster.
 * A Service Account (SA) in the namespace for subsequent subctl access.

-And generate the `broker-info.subm` file which contains the following elements:
+It also generates the `broker-info.subm` file which contains the following elements:

 * The API endpoint.
 * A CA certificate for the API endpoint.